xiaoyint/S4L_GenomeNet/README.md

 - The **T2_BacteriaVirus** folder contains all scripts for training and evaluation on the Bacteria-Virus Classification Task.
 - The **T3_Chromatin** folder contains all scripts for training and evaluation on the Chromatin Features Classification Task.
 - The **images** folder contains the plots visualizing the results we obtained.

+The three folders containing all scripts for training and evaluation on the different tasks are from the same structure.
+Each folder includes a ``baseline.R`` script, which runs the training for the baseline model, a ``semi.R`` which runs the supervised model given the self-supervised pretrained model and ``eval.R``, which evaluates the performance on the test data.
+Additionally, for the Gram Staining and the Bacteria-Virus Classification Task, ``regularization.R`` computes lasso regression given the self-supervised pretrained model and ``tsne.R`` creates T-distributed stochastic neighbor embedding (TSNE) plots of the representations.

 ## Enviromental setup